khulnasoft/integrations-core/mysql/README.md

 The MySQL integration tracks the performance of your MySQL instances.
 It collects metrics related to throughput, connections, errors, and InnoDB metrics.

 Enable [Database Monitoring][32] (DBM) for enhanced insights into query performance and database health.
-In addition to the standard integration, Datadog DBM provides query-level metrics, live and historical query snapshots, wait event analysis, database load, and query explain plans.
+In addition to the standard integration, Khulnasoft DBM provides query-level metrics, live and historical query snapshots, wait event analysis, database load, and query explain plans.

 ## Setup

 <div class="alert alert-info">This page describes the MySQL Agent standard integration.
-If you are looking for the Database Monitoring product for MySQL, see <a href="https://docs.khulnasoft.com/database_monitoring" target="_blank">Datadog Database Monitoring</a>.</div>
+If you are looking for the Database Monitoring product for MySQL, see <a href="https://docs.khulnasoft.com/database_monitoring" target="_blank">Khulnasoft Database Monitoring</a>.</div>

 ### Installation

-The MySQL check is included in the [Datadog Agent][4] package.
+The MySQL check is included in the [Khulnasoft Agent][4] package.
 No additional installation is needed on your MySQL server.

 #### Prepare MySQL